oishiso/BLOsc4SectionsForSuperCollider/README.txt

 mul = 1.0,
 add = 0.0

+Activate a section by giving non-zero value to both Lowest or Highest Harmonic Index.
+Deactivate a section by giving “0” to either Lowest or Highest Harmonic Index.

 The best way to know these arguments is to try demo code (especially the part called “Demonstration with Gui”).